Indicators for materiality (KPIs)

 Announce and disseminate policy

-Development of global human resources (Build a system to impart basic knowledge necessary for overseas assignments to be implemented one year prior to assignment)
+Development of global human resources (Build a system to impart basic knowledge necessary foroverseas assignments to be implemented one year prior to assignment)

-Implementation of education before overseas assignments and expansion to include postassignment education
+Implementation of education before overseas assignments and expansion to include post-assignment education

-Continued online education after assignment
+Continued post-assignment online education

 Continue implementation of educational programs